Sentieon/sentieon-amazon-omics/README.md

 # Sentieon-Amazon-Omics
-Sentieon pipelines for Amazon Omics
+Sentieon pipelines for AWS HealthOmics

 ## Introduction

-Sentieon supports bioinformatic workflows running on [Amazon Omics](https://aws.amazon.com/omics/).
-The files in this repository can be used to run Sentieon pipelines as private workflows on Amazon Omics or you can use this repository as a starting point for developing customized pipeines that utilize the Sentieon software.
+Sentieon supports bioinformatic workflows running on [AWS HealthOmics](https://aws.amazon.com/healthomics/).
+The files in this repository can be used to run Sentieon pipelines as private workflows on AWS HealthOmics or you can use this repository as a starting point for developing customized pipelines that utilize the Sentieon software.

-The Sentieon software is a commerical software package and a license is required to run the software.
-To support workflows running on Amazon Omics, Sentieon operates a dedicated license server for Amazon Omics workflows.
+The Sentieon software is a commercial software package and a license is required to run the software.
+To support workflows running on AWS HealthOmics, Sentieon operates a dedicated license server for AWS HealthOmics workflows.

-To use the license server for Amazon Omics, you will need to provide Sentieon (support@sentieon.com) your AWS Canonical User ID.
-You can find your canonical ID by following the instructions at the following link, https://docs.aws.amazon.com/AmazonS3/latest/userguide/finding-canonical-user-id.html.
+To use the license server for AWS HealthOmics, you will need to provide Sentieon (support@sentieon.com) your AWS Canonical User ID.
+You can find your canonical ID by following the instructions at the following link, https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-identifiers.html#FindCanonicalId.

 ## Running Sentieon pipelines as private workflows